return to Natural Dog Health Remedies

-An abscess is a "pocket" or lump that contains pus, which is an accumulation of dead bacteria and dead inflammatory cells (mostly white blood cells) that have moved into the area in an attempt to inhibit and eliminate bacterial growth.
+An abscess pocket is filled with pus, which is in essence an accumulation of dead bacteria and dead white blood cells that have been mobilized by the body to the area in order to inhibit and eliminate bacterial growth.

 • Redness and swelling at the site